-The Board of Trustees recognises that it would be impractical to undertake all the day-to-day activities itself in discharging its responsibilities and that it is necessary to delegate some of its functions through committees and to the Headteacher and the Senior Leadership Team("SLT") of the Academy.
-The SLT currently comprises the Headteacher, one Deputy Headteacher, two Associate Deputy Headteachers and the Director of Finance as the Core SLT; the Extended SLT includes all of the aforementioned, plus four Associate Assistant Headteachers.
+The Board of Trustees recognises that it would be impractical to undertake all day-to-day activities itself in discharging its responsibilities and that it is necessary to delegate some of its functions through committees and to the Headteacher and the Senior Leadership Team ("SLT") of the Academy.
+The SLT, during the year, comprised the Headteacher, one Deputy Headteacher, two Associate Deputy Headteachers and the Director of Finance as the Core SLT; the Extended SLT includes all of the aforementioned, three Associate Assistant Headteachers and one member of the wider SLT.
 These managers control the Academy at an executive level implementing the policies laid down by Trustees and reporting back to them.
 The SLT meets each week to consider curriculum policy matters, pupil progress reports and business matters.